JovianX/Service-Hub/README.md

 - **Testing and review envriomnents** to allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.

 # How Service Hub works?
 Serivce Hub allows internal users to create services from a catalog.
 The catalog is based on serivce tempaltes that you can create and manage.
+A temaptle defines 4 optinal etlements:
+- **Inputs**
+- **Components**
+- **Hooks**
+- **Outputs**.

-A temaptle defines 4 optinal etlements: **Inputs**, **Components**, **Hooks**, and **Outputs**.
-Serivce Hub has native integration with Kubernets,thus components can set Helm charts, Hooks(for example pre-install/post-install/post-delete) set to run Kubernetes Jobs.
+Serivce Hub has native integration with Kubernets,thus components can setup Helm charts, Hooks( such as pre-install, post-delete, etc') can setup Kubernetes Jobs.

 # 🦄 Features: